katereverie/JavaScript/certificationProjects/CashRegister/keyTakeaways.md

       3.2.5.
 Call `updateCurrentChangeTotal` inside `calculateChange`, and assign its return value to `currentChangeInDrawer` for determining which appropriate status to display.
   3.3.
 Now that we have `currentChangeInDrawer` and `changeDue`.
 We can introduce several `if` statements to determine which status message to display.
       3.3.1.
 If `currentChangeInDrawer` is less than `changeDue`, set `dueChangeDisplay` to "Status: INSUFFICIENT_FUNDS".
       3.3.2.
 If we cannot return exact change, display the same as 3.3.1.
-But How we do know whether we have *exact* change to return?
+But How we do know whether we have *exact* change to return? add `!hasExactChange` as the second condition.
       3.3.3.
 We need an algorithm to dissect `dueChange` into a number of `changeType` for determining that whether there is *exact* to return.
+      3.3.3.1. declare `determineExactChange` arrow function, which takes `changeDue` as its paramter, and returns `true` or `false`.